Moq77111113/kite/README.md

 ## What it does

-✅ Browse templates in a wholesome UI (because command lines are for cowards)
+✅ Browse kits in a wholesome UI (because command lines are for cowards)
 ✅ Copy them as real files you can actually edit
 ✅ Git-based registries (your repo = your source of truth)
 ✅ Self-hosted (no SaaS, no tracking, no "phone home")